Dorothy Day and the Church Collection

-My second book production effort, a challenging job at more than 400 pages of widely ranging matter — and one I’m particularly proud and grateful to have been part of.
+My second book production effort, formidable at more than 400 pages and a wide range of matter — and one I’m particularly proud and grateful to have been part of.

 You can get it, of course, from the big A.

 I wanted, as far as possible, an approach to this book befitting its subject, at once an unmistakably modern woman and a witness of saintly simplicity in many ways at odds with societal trends of the American twentieth century.
 At the same time, I wanted the unusual diversity of material included — from homily to personal reflection and memoir to heavily footnoted academic paper — to be accommodated equally.

 Access to high-quality image files from Day archives held at Marquette University was one of the happy provisions for the project, made possible by Solidarity Hall’s partners, the conference organizers.